Friends

 Leaving a positive legacy

 A relatively new focus for us is looking for ways to actively benefit the environment, rather than just minimise our impact.
-We want to offer clients activities that allow them to give back to the environment in the visited destination.

 As discussed in The 10 best things to do in Kilimanjaro region, for instance, those visiting Rau Forest Reserve can take part in the “One trip – one tree” initiative.
 This is where you're given a seedling to plant in the forest.
 The initiative is offered by Rau Eco & Cultural Tourism, a community-based youth tourism enterprise.
 This means you leave Tanzania knowing your tree is growing and helping to fight climate change.